-Located in the nineteen arches of Edinburgh's iconic South Bridge, the Edinburgh Vaults were used to house tradesmen as well as the city's less desirable residents.
-When it was constructed in 1785, the bridge was intended to not only expand the city but also serve as a custom-built shopping district.
+Located in the nineteen arches of Edinburgh's iconic South Bridge, the Edinburgh Vaults [pictured above] were used to house tradesmen as well as the city's less desirable residents.
+When it was constructed in 1785, the bridge was intended to expand the city, and also serve as a custom-built shopping district.
 Along those ends, buildings located on the bridge's arches were given underground storage areas.
-Unfortunately, the storage vaults began to flood and were evacuated by their rightful owners, and soon were moved into by Edinburgh's downtrodden.
-The damp, dark rooms were a hotbed for crime, with serial killers Burk and Hare [notorious body snatchers who became serial killers when there weren't enough 'legally' executed criminals to supply their need for bodies to sell to medical schools, etc.] frequenting them for victims.
-Tons of rubble was dumped into the Vaults in the mid-1800s to close them down for good, but an access tunnel was discovered in the 1980s, leading to some fascinating discoveries.
+Unfortunately, the storage vaults began to flood and were evacuated by their rightful owners.
+Shortly afterward, Edinburgh's downtrodden moved into them.
+The damp, dark rooms were a hotbed for crime, with serial killers Burk and Hare frequenting them for victims.
+[They were notorious body snatchers who became serial killers when there weren't enough 'legally' executed criminals to supply their need for bodies to sell to medical schools] Tons of rubble was dumped into the Vaults in the mid-1800s to close them down for good, but an access tunnel was discovered in the 1980s, leading to some fascinating discoveries.
 The underground city now has conducted tours.
-The Travel Channel has a series titled Underground Cities.
-I was watching an episode about the Edinburgh Vaults and other very old underground areas around Edinburgh just yesterday [Sat.
-Aug 1].

 2) Napoli Sotteranea